v662266/qtff/README.md

 Alternative approach is to use dockerized build.

-First, the docker container should be build using included Dockerfile.
-To simplify it, the helper script, named 'docker_build_container.sh' is included in the root of the code tree.
+First, the docker container should be created using included Dockerfile.
+To simplify the process, the helper script, named 'docker_build_container.sh' is included in the root of the source tree.

 To initiate the build process, another script, named 'docker_build_ffqt.sh', is included.
-It maps local directory to the container as a source, and puts all build artifacts into the 'output' directory which will be created in the source root.
+It maps the local directory to the container as a source, and puts all build artifacts into the 'output' directory which will be created in the source root.

 Docker container uses the latest ubuntu build.
-Your current system may have different version, or even different distro.
+The host system may have different version, or even different distro.
 In this case the additional script which allows to run the binary is provided, it names 'docker_run_ffqt.sh'

-So the build (and run) process using docker looks like this:
+So the build (and run) process using docker can look like this:

     sh docker_build_container.sh
     sh docker_build_ffqt.sh